navilan/navilan.in/web/navilan.in/site/en/writings/2025/2025-01-16-intellectual-india.md

 <br>

-For the last philosopher, J. Krishnamurthy, it is choiceless awareness:
+For the last philosopher, J. Krishnamurti, it is choiceless awareness:

 > This new quality of awareness is attention, and in this attention there is no frontier made by the "me".
 This attention is the highest form of virtue, therefore it is love.
-It is supreme intelligence, and there cannot be attention if you are not sensitive to the structure and the nature of these man-made traps. &mdash; J. Krishnamurthy.
+It is supreme intelligence, and there cannot be attention if you are not sensitive to the structure and the nature of these man-made traps. &mdash; J. Krishnamurti.

 <br>